mreel/TiboLoete/projects/cobra_cadence/cobra_cadence.md

 - Screw driver with the appropriate bit depending on your screws
 - \[Recommended] Helping hands
 - \[Recommended] Tweezers

+### Component considerations
+I was on a very tight budget for this build, because of this I used parts I had laying around as much as possible[^1].
+I bought some stuff I didn't end up needing, in the end, the only things I bought new and used for this project were the microcontrollers and diodes.
+The controller was chosen for it's compactness, price, and most importantly, it's compatibility with both KMK and ZMK.
+Originally this was supposed to be a wireless build, but I realized a non wireless build was difficult enough with my current skillset.
+At the same time, I wanted to give KMK a try, since I'm pretty comfortable in python, and I never got comfortable using `c` for qmk[^2].

 ## Firmware
 Right now (as of 02/24), the firmware is written in KMK, I've got basic functionality down, but I'm not happy with it for multiple reasons.
 The main reason is just my laziness in not properly implementing everything I want[^3], but it also turns out I'm not a huge fan of KMK.
 I'm not in the business of bashing free and open-source projects, but let me quickly list why it's not for me personally: